Medical devices legislation

 Stricter regulation

 In recent years, the EU has made requirements for medical devices stricter to increase the quality and safety of these products.
-The EU Medical Devices Regulation (MDR) and In Vitro Diagnostics Regulation (IVDR) entered into force on 26 May 2017 and are fully applicable since 26 May 2021 and 26 May 2022 respectively.
+The EU Medical Devices Regulation (MDR) and In Vitro Diagnostics Regulation (IVDR) entered into force on 26 May 2017 and have been applicable since 26 May 2021 and 26 May 2022 respectively.

 Switzerland adapted its legislation in line with developments in European law.
 The MDR regulations were transposed into the TPA, the HRA, the MedDO and the new ClinO-MD.
 These regulations have been in force since 26 May 2021.
 The regulations of the IVDR were also transposed into the TPA, the HRA, the IvDO and the ClinO-MD, which have been in force since 26 May 2022.

 At the same time as the new MDR entered into force, Chapter 4 (Medical devices) of the MRA should have been updated.
 However, due to a lack of progress on institutional issues between Switzerland and the EU, the European Commission has so far refused to update this chapter.
-As a result, Switzerland has been considered a third country by the European Commission with regard to medical devices since May 2021, and with regard to in vitro diagnostic medical devices since May 2022 (dates of application of the MDR and IVDR, respectively).
-In consequence, significantly eased trading conditions, such as the mutual possibility for European and Swiss manufacturers not to appoint an authorised representative on the territory of the other contracting party, no longer apply between Switzerland and the EU.
+As a result, Switzerland has been considered a third country by the European Commission with regard to medical devices since May 2021, and with regard to in vitro diagnostic medical devices since May 2022 (the dates of application of the MDR and IVDR respectively).
+This has led to the loss of a number of previous key trading benefits between Switzerland and the EU.
+To take just one example, Swiss and European manufacturers are now no longer exempted from the requirement to designate an authorised representative in the territory of their contractual counterparty.
 At the same time, the EU has excluded Switzerland from the common market surveillance system.
-Swissmedic, the Swiss market surveillance authority, has had its access to the European medical devices database revoked.
+And Swissmedic, the Swiss market surveillance authority, has had its access to the European medical devices database revoked.

-To alleviate the effects of a lack of update to the MRA, the Federal Council adopted mitigating measures.
+The Federal Council has adopted mitigating measures to minimise the adverse effects of the lack of an update of the MRA.
 These are designed to safeguard the supply of safe medical devices in Switzerland and ensure market surveillance.
 They include, for example:

 • unilateral recognition of medical devices with an EU conformity assessment (CE marking),